DavidHowlett/vollyball_scheduling/problem_statement.md

 ---------------------

 - When does the next season start?
 I wonder when the deadline is for the program working well.
-  - Volleyball season is October - April
+  - Volleyball season is October – April
   - Answer: Teams are picked in August
-- Can we score each team on it's average score against each other team?
+- Can we score each team on its average score against each other team?
-  - This would mean that are no more friendlies.
+  - This would mean that there are no more friendlies.
-  - We could efficiently pack in more games per season without imbalances caused by who got scheduled with who.
+  - We could efficiently pack in more games per season without imbalances caused by whom got scheduled with whom.
   - Answer: It is preferable to have a preset number of games as the input (e.g. each team plays 2 games)
 - Are the team codes (like OXM2) customer facing?
 I don't want to change things that would annoy teams.
 - How many triangles can be scheduled at one venue in one weekend?